TheDeanLab/navigate/_sources/config.rst.txt

 the synthetic stage.

-* We can optionally add ``axes_mapping`` to the hardware dictionary. ``axes_mapping`` lists the values ASLM uses to access stage axes on the stage controller hardware, while ``axes`` tells ASLM which software axis (X, Y, Z, Theta or Focus) is controlled by the hardware stage axis at the corresponding index of ``axes_mapping``.
+* We can optionally add ``axes_mapping`` to the hardware dictionary. ``axes_mapping`` lists the values Navigate uses to access stage axes on the stage controller hardware, while ``axes`` tells Navigate which software axis (X, Y, Z, Theta or Focus) is controlled by the hardware stage axis at the corresponding index of ``axes_mapping``.

 * PI stages will tell you their ``axes_mapping`` in a consistent fashion if queried from their API, so we do not need to